ibm-cloud-docs/openshift/openshift_storage_block.md

 ## Quickstart for {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}}
 {: #block_qs}

-In this quickstart guide, you create a 24Gi silver tier {{site.data.keyword.blockshort}} volume in your cluster by creating a PVC to dynamically provision the volume.
+In this quickstart guide, you create a 24Gi silver tier {{site.data.keyword.blockstorageshort}} volume in your cluster by creating a PVC to dynamically provision the volume.
 Then, you create an app deployment that mounts your PVC.
 {: shortdesc}

 First time using {{site.data.keyword.blockstorageshort}} in your cluster?
 Come back here after your have [reviewed the storage configurations](#block_predefined_storageclass).